-There are plenty of places across Mirissa in which you can hire kit from.
+There are plenty of places across Mirissa in which you can hire surfboards from.
 One in particular that gets frequently good reviews is Mirissa Surf Lessons and Hire Center.
 Situated in the heart of Mirissa, it offers surfboards for hire for 300 LKR per hour ($4 or 117 INR) or 1000 per day (approx. $14 or 392 INR).

 An activity often chosen by tourists visiting the area is a whale watching tour.
-Across the town there are lots of tour companies offering this – each suggesting that the best time of year to do so is from November to March.
-During a whale watching tour, you can see whales, turtles and dolphins throughout the 3-4 hours you’re out at sea.
+Across the town, there are lots of tour companies offering this – each suggesting that the best time of year to do so is from November to March.
+During a whale watching tour, you can see whales, turtles, and dolphins throughout the 3-4 hours you’re out at sea.
 Costing from $25 to $40, it’s a budget-friendly activity that’s fun and relaxing.

 If you fancy traveling a little further afield, book a tour to Galle Fort.
 Located just under 30 km from Mirissa, it was built in 1588 by the Portuguese.
-Full of history, beautiful viewpoints and exciting shopping opportunities, it’s a must for anyone visiting southern Sri Lanka.
-Costing 60 LKR (23 INR or 33 cents) by bus, it takes about an hour from the centre of Mirissa.
+Full of history, beautiful viewpoints, and exciting shopping opportunities, it’s a must for anyone visiting southern Sri Lanka.
+Costing 60 LKR (23 INR or 33 cents) by bus, it takes about an hour from the center of Mirissa.

 Alternatively, you can see the incredible Sri Lankan elephants with a visit to the Elephant Transit Home.
-Located close to Udawalawe, it’s a sanctuary which cares for rescued elephants and baby elephants.
+Located close to Udawalawe, it’s a sanctuary that cares for rescued elephants and baby elephants.
 2 hours from Mirissa, it’s a popular excursion that’s well worth the traveling.

 Enjoyed our complete guide to surfing Mirissa in Sri Lanka?
 Check out all of our Surf Travel Guides here.